 Marmara Island has five villages and a small central town called Marmara.
 All the villages are doted around the coastal line and each has a distinctive character;

-The local people in Marmara center are the Turks immigrated from Crete during 1920’s.
-They make their living from fishing, tourism and olive cultivation.
+Most of the local people in Marmara center are the Turkish people migrated from Crete, as a result of “population exchange” between Turkey and Greece during 1920’s.
+People make their living from fishing, tourism and olive cultivation.
 Life is very easy in Marmara, nothing is complicated and not much to do.
-Swimming and sunbathing on the day, and sitting on the sea side cafes and restaurants and having chat is the main activity for the locals in the evenings.
-If you look for somethings different you may go for hiking, biking (you can rent a bike), participate island boat tour and some nights listen live music in a bar in Aba Beach or even try the Prokonessos Discoteque where is interestingly frequented by families and children as well.
+Swimming, sunbathing, sipping tea or sage tea on a sea side cafe, sipping your raki with dinner and to chat with friends…But if you look for somethings different you may go for hiking, biking (you can rent a bike), and listening live music some nights in some bars.
 In Marmara there are two nice beaches, one is Aba Beach (the one with pebbles but the seaground is sand) and the other one is totally sandy Kole Beach.
-Finally do not forget to taste the famous natural ice cream (especially the one with black mulberry/karadut).

-Çınarlı Village is 7 km’s away from the center and is the most touristic settlement following the center “Marmara”.
-Cinarli has a few hotels and some guest-houses (some of them might be under standarsd).
-“Dostlar Pansiyon” is a good option to stay on the seaside. Çınarlı is a village which is famous with the very old and huge plane trees.
-Local people like to spend time under the cool shade of these trees during the hot summer days.
-The village has also a small but interesting museum dedicated mostly to the heritage and history of the island.
-The most attractive part of Cinarli is the sandy beach which stretchs along the village.
+Çınarlı Village is 7 kms away from the center and is the most touristic village after “Marmara”.
+Originally the people of the village are from the east part of Black Sea region. Çinarli has a few hotels and some guest-houses (some guesthouses / pensions might be under standards).
+“Dostlar Pansiyon” is a good option to stay on the seaside. Çinarli is famous with the very old and huge plane trees and the sandy beach stretching along the village.
+Most of the cafes, restaurants and hotels are at the sea side and almost at the beach.
+The village has a small but interesting private museum dedicated to the heritage and history of the island.

 Other Attractions In The Island

 NATO Summit; If you have a car you may drive to the pick of NATO where is the highest point of the island (699 meters).
-The road is actually not good but if you drive carefully you may arrive at least near to the summit.
-At the top you will see a deserted and desolated NATO base from 50’s.
-Here you will also see a stunning view of the Marmara Sea, Marmara Island on all sides and the other islands across.
-At the hill between the herns and on the way sides you will see wild thyemes.
-You may pick some this unique scented thyemes for your personal use.
-At the same you may see some wild horses (jades) around.
+Actually, the road is not firm and good but if you drive carefully you may arrive at least near to the summit.
+At the top you will see a deserted and desolated NATO base left from 50’s.
+Here you will also see stunning views of the Marmara Sea and the other islands around.
+At the hill or on the way sides you may also see wild thyemes and you may pick some this unique scented thyemes for your personal use.
+At the same time you may see some wild horses (jades) around.
 They are some of the rare families left in Turkey.

 Hiking: Marmara Island is a great place for hiking although there are no special routes made for hiking.
 Just as a precaution it is recommended to not to wear short pants and watch out of snakes if you will walk through the jungles.